 Pump the breaks.

 I’m going to help you to put a few simple systems in place, your life will become easier and when life is easier, everything just flows better.
 Less stress remember?

-Now we would all love a big ‘ol walk-in closet, with a pretty chandelier, chaise and all that jazz, but we need to snap back to reality and remember that we are not a Kardashian.
+Now we would all love a big walk-in closet, with a pretty chandelier, chaise and all that, but we need to snap back to reality and remember that we are not a Kardashian.

 Sort and Purge